nickbreen/bz-platforms/lsb/README.md

 be subject to **target** compatibility; if it were to use the `src` as `tools` it would be subject to **execution** compatibility.

+# Cache

+**Note** each of the `:pretty-name` target is not (locally) cached independently for each `//dist:*` and the test is also not (locally) cached as it's test subject changes for each bazel run with a different platform; they are all disk-/remote-cached independently.